gchq/sleeper/docs/01-getting-started.md

 If the bug is fixed, you can replace `develop` with `main` for the latest release, or a release in the format `v0.20.0`.
 These correspond to a branch or tag in the GitHub repository.
-If you do not specify a version on the command line, it will default to the latest release:
+If you do not specify a version on the command line, it will default to the latest release.

 ```bash
 curl "https://raw.githubusercontent.com/gchq/sleeper/[version]/scripts/cli/install.sh" -o ./sleeper-install.sh